vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/payment-providers.md

 * **ProcessCallback \*** - The `ProcessCallback` method is responsible for handling the response coming back from the payment gateway and processing whether the payment was successful or not.
 This can sometimes be *synchronously*, if the payment gateway sends information back as part of the confirmation page redirect, or can be *asynchronously*, if the payment gateway sends the information back via an out of band webhook request.

 * **GetOrderReference** - The `GetOrderReference` method is responsible for extracting an order reference number from a request when the payment gateway uses an asynchronous webhook to finalize an Order **AND** it uses a global webhook URL strategy for all notifications rather than a notification URL per transaction.
-Where a webhook URL can be passed per transaction, then Vendr provides you with a unique callback URL you can register with the gateway that already identifies the order reference as part of the URL parameters.
+Where a webhook URL can be passed per transaction, then Vendr provides you with a unique callback URL you can register with the gateway that already identifies the order reference as part of the URL parameters, making implementing this method unnecessary.

 *\* denotes a required method implementation*.